cunnane/xloil/README.md

 - Solution to the "how to register a worksheet function without a static DLL entry point" problem
 - Object caching
 - A framework for converting excel variant types to another language and back
+- A convenient way of creating worksheet-scope functions
 - A loader stub
 - Goodwill to all men